PH7N/ph7ntom-web/README.md

 ## Disclaimer

-I am not affiliated with Google/Alphabet (Company), International Business Machines Corporation (Company), tokotype (Person), Discord (Company), or Apache Software Foundation (Non-Profit).
+I am not affiliated with Google/Alphabet (Company), International Business Machines Corporation (Company), tokotype (Company), Discord (Company), or Apache Software Foundation (Non-Profit).
 It is important to clarify that "Google" and "Youtube" is a trademark owned by Google/Alphabet (Company), "IBM" and "IBM Plex" is a trademark owned by International Business Machines Corporation (Company), "Discord" is a trademark owned by Discord (Company), and "Apache" is a trademark owned by Apache Software Foundation (Non-Profit).

 # <h1 align="center">Website made with 💜 by [PH7NTOM](https://ph7n.github.io)</h1>